GitauHarrison/notes/02_django/01_getting_started.md

 (venv)$ cd blog_app
 ```

-This only navigates us to the new folder, but does not show us the project's structure.
+This only navigates us to the new folder but does not show us the project's structure.
 Since we want to see this new project's structure, we can do either of the following:

 - [Run the `tree` command](#run-the-tree-command)
 - [Use VS Code's file explorer](#vs-code-file-explorer)